andreeaiosip/the-kettle/README.md

 - Promote their business online.
 - Attract new customers and convert them to returning customers.
 - Sell products at a lower price than the brick and mortar shops.
-- Ship the products around the world to reach a wide audience, from individuals to big companies.
+- Ship the products around the world to reach a wide audience.